chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 * “Do I know the way?”
 * “Would she consider this trade?”

-Decide the likeliness of a ‘yes’ answer, and roll your oracle dice to get the result.
+Decide the likeliness of a ‘yes’ answer, and roll your inspiration dice to get the result.
 For example, if you rate the chance of a ‘yes’ as ‘unlikely’, you must roll 76-100 for a yes.
 Otherwise, the answer is no.

 ##### Pick Two